Puppet-Finland/mptstatus/README.md

 mptstatus
 =========

-A Puppet module for managing mpt-status
+A puppet module for managing mpt-status (raid status monitor)